linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ## Desktop

-On the desktop, you can create a new file/folder, sort files, set hot corners, wallpaper, and screensaver, etc.
+Desktop is the main screen you see after logging in.
+On the desktop, you can create a new file/folder, sort files, open in terminal, set wallpaper and screensaver and etc. You can also add shortcuts for applications  on desktop by using [Send to desktop](#Set App Shortcut).

 ![0|contextmenu](jpg/contextmenu.png)